What is Delta’s policy on pet acceptance?

 What pets are allowed in the passenger cabin?

 Delta Airlines accepts dogs, cats, and household birds to travel in the passenger cabin on domestic flights.
 Household birds are accepted only on continental US flights (not accepted on flights to/from Hawaii and US territories).

 On international flights, Delta accepts in the passenger cabin only dogs and cats.

 Effective March 1, 2016, Delta no longer accepts pets as checked baggage with the following exceptions:

 - Pets for active members of the US military and the Foreign Service of the State Department and their spouses with active transfer orders.

-- Service and emotional support animals that comply with federal regulations including proper documentation.
+- Service animals that comply with federal regulations including proper documentation.

 All other animals must be shipped as cargo through Delta Cargo.

 What responsibilities do I have?

 You must make advance arrangements for your pet by calling Delta’s designated phone numbers.
 When making the call, do not forget that Delta accepts pets on a first come, first served basis!